nstack/stackhut/docs/full_docs/toolkit.rst

 Getting Started
 ^^^^^^^^^^^^^^^

-First off, install the Toolkit and requirements by following the instructions in :ref:`installation`.
+Firstly, install the Toolkit and requirements by following the instructions in :ref:`installation`.

 **Quick Install**